 We have a big whiteboard in our kitchen where we write the kids’ activities and my husband’s and my evening commitments for the week.
 This helps everyone see what the week looks like and then my husband and I figure out how we will divide and conquer.
 We also have a place on the white board for kids to write down what they need as things come up in school (a shoe box for a science experiment, red clay for a history project…) so they are not yelling these items to me as they get out of the car for soccer and I have already forgotten them by the time the car door shuts.
 This system encourages them to be organized as well, and forces them to take at least partial responsibility for making sure their needs are met.
 Getting as many things ready the night before (backpacks, lunches, outfits) is a good way to help reduce the stress in the morning.
 And good communication within the family helps each individual stay organized, as well as the family unit.

 No matter if you stay at home, work part or full time, back to school can be a very stressful time for both kids and parents.
-To ease some of the inevitable stress of this transition, just as you encourage your children to exercise, eat well, and get enough sleep, make sure that you are doing the same!
+To ease some of the inevitable stress of this transition, make sure to prioritize your mental health.
+Just as you encourage your children to exercise, eat well, and get enough sleep, make sure that you are doing the same!
 You need to be a strong anchor for your kids, especially during times of change, to help them navigate all the necessary adjustments kids have to make when starting a new school year—new classroom, teachers, new schedule, possibly new kids.
-So, to help them embrace the change, make sure that you do what you need to take care of yourself (even taking deep cleansing breaths on your ride home from work or taking a walk around the block before the kids walk in the door from school) so that you can be calm, patient, engaged, and positive with your children who will most likely be a little off kilter for a few weeks.
+So, to help them embrace the change, make sure that you do what you need to take care of yourself and your mental health (even taking deep cleansing breaths on your ride home from work or taking a walk around the block before the kids walk in the door from school) so that you can be calm, patient, engaged, and positive with your children who will most likely be a little off kilter for a few weeks.
+And if you’ve never tried meditation, this would be a great time to do so!

-The best ways to ease the stress of what can be a difficult back-to-school transition is to be positive, set your boundaries around homework and volunteer commitments, get organized, and most importantly, take great care of yourself so that you have the strength to lead your family into this next school year with excitement and intention.
+The best ways to ease the stress of what can be a difficult back-to-school transition is to be positive, set boundaries around homework and volunteer commitments, get organized, and most importantly, take some time for your mental health so that you have the strength to lead your family into this next school year with excitement and intention.